Printing Terms

 Head box

-the compartment that holds pulp slurry before it is sprayed or poured onto the paper-forming wire of a papermaking machine.
-See also papermaking, slurry, wet-end
+The compartment that holds pulp slurry before it is sprayed or poured onto the paper-forming wire of a papermaking machine.
+See also papermaking, slurry, wet-end.

 Hex chrome